The Modules System#

 module load some_module

-# example: "module load python"
+# example: "module load anaconda"

 You can specify the version of the software by appending a / with the version number: